bbauska/zombiePolitics/README.md

 vation; interrogators' notes indicate that Mohammed was so disoliented at one point that he did not know whether it was day or night.
-Mohammed was also intimidated, frightened and deeply disturbed by the sounds of screams from other prisoners and rumours of other prisoners being beaten to death.15
+Mohammed was also intimidated, frightened and deeply disturbed by the sounds of screams from other prisoners and rumours of other prisoners being beaten to death.15</p>

-The specifics of the conditions at Bagram under which _Iawad was confined as a child are spelled out in a military interrogator’s report:
+<p>The specifics of the conditions at Bagram under which _Iawad was confined as a child
+are spelled out in a military interrogator’s report:
 While at the BCP (Bagram Collection Point) he described the isolation cell as a small room on the second floor made of wood ....
 He stated that while he was held in the isolation cells, they kept him restrained in handcuffs and a hood over his head, also making him drink lots of water.
 He said the guards made him stand up and if he sat down, he would be beaten ....
-[He] stated that he was made to stand to keep him from sleeping and said when he sat down the guards would open the cell door, grab him by the throat and stand him up.
+[He] stated that he was made to stand to keep him from sleeping and said when he sat down the guards would open the cell door, grab him by the throat and stand him up.</p>

-He said they would also kick him and make him fall over, as he was wearing leg shackles and was unable to take large steps.
+<p>He said they would also kick him and make him fall over, as he was wearing leg shackles
+and was unable to take large steps.
 He said the guards would fasten his handcuffs to the iso­lation cell door so he would be unable to sit down ....
 [He] said due to being kicked and beat­ en at the BCR he experienced chest pains and difiiculty with urination."